marcuspeerboccus/marcuspeerboccus.github.io/README.md

 - Compared efficiency of quick-sort and merge-sort algorithms by tracking computation times
 - Verified sorting algorithm performance using Big O Notation

----

-### Project (In Progress): Car Sales Forecasting 🏎️
-*Skills: scikit-learn, sktime, BeautifulSoup, OpenCV | December 2024*
-- Conducting time series forecasting of used car auction sales using the sktime package
-- Building an initial model with Lasso Regression to identify important covariates
-- Comparing results with tree-based approaches (Boosting, Bagging, Random Forest)
-- Planning to scrape additional data from Copart.com using BeautifulSoup
-- Developing a value appraisal model with OpenCV, linking car damage images to final bid price

 ## Contact 🤝
 You can reach me at: **mpeerboccus@ufl.edu**